cointop-sh/cointop/README.md

 - Q: How do I save my favorites?

   - A: Press <kbd>ctrl</kbd>+<kbd>s</kbd> to save your favorites.

+- Q: What does the yellow asterisk in the row mean?

+  - A: The yellow asterisk or star means that you've selected that coin to be a favorite.

+- Q: How do I view all my portfolio?

+  - A: Press <kbd>P</kbd> (shift+p) to toggle view your portfolio.

 - Q: I'm getting question marks or weird symbols instead of the correct characters.